AdobeDocs/campaign-classic.en/help/message-center/using/creating-the-message-template.md

    Event types need to be created beforehand in the console.
 For more on this, refer to [Creating event types](../../message-center/using/creating-event-types.md).

-   >[!NOTE]
+   >[!IMPORTANT]
    >
-   >An event type should never be linked to more than one template.
+   >An event type cannot be linked to more than one template.

 1. Enter a nature and a description, then click **[!UICONTROL Continue]** to create the message body (refer to [Creating the message content](#creating-message-content)).